particle-iot/docs/src/content/tutorials/asset-tracking/tracker-edge-firmware.md

 git submodule update --recursive
 ```

-Be sure to target 1.5.4-rc.1 for your build.
+Be sure to target 1.5.4-rc.1 or later for your build.
 Device OS 1.5.3 or later is required, only version 1.5.4-rc.1 and later are available in the full set of tools including Workbench, CLI, and Web IDE.

 ## Overview